 The truth is that there are some friendships that last a lifetime and others that are a product of a place and time and more transient in nature.
 Some relationships are based on companionship and similar interests and activities.
 Others reflect common values, life experiences and personalities.
 All of these relationships are important, but a major crisis will naturally separate out which individuals you can truly count on during difficult times.
 My husband’s diagnosis and my becoming a spousal caregiver effectively drew this line in the sand with our friends and family.

-I Learned That Caregiver Support Comes in Many Forms
+Caregiver Support Comes in Many Forms

 Sadly, there were many friends and acquaintances who faded away over the 15 years that I cared for my husband.
 There were those who stuck by us, though, and we were fortunate to have their unwavering support.
 The difficulty is that there are some things that are hard to grasp unless you’ve experienced them first-hand.
 The unique struggles involved in being a caregiver are nearly impossible to convey to people who have never walked this path before.
 To complicate things even further, being a spousal caregiver is very different from caring for one’s parents, grandparents or in-laws.